 You are here:

-The Coordinated Intake Program, serving all men, women and families who are newly homeless, is moving from 2100 Lakeside Men’s Shelter and Norma Herr Women’s Center to a single location at 1736 Superior Ave, on the 2nd floor of the Cosgrove Building.
+The Coordinated Intake Program, serving all men, women and families who are newly homeless, has moved from 2100 Lakeside Men’s Shelter and Norma Herr Women’s Center to a single location at 1736 Superior Ave, on the 2nd floor of the Cosgrove Building.

 1736 Superior Ave 2nd floor of Cosgrove Building (Superior Entrance)